Effective Date: April 15, 2015

 d.
 Katherine Johnson Independent Verification and Validation Facility.

 1.2.2 Officials-in-Charge (OIC) of Headquarters Offices.
-Listed in the order they appear on the OIC distribution list, the OICs are as follows:
+OICs are defined as:

 b.
 Deputy Administrator.